mamielgil/Mario-Python/README.md

 This game includes an initial screen which serves as a in-game presentation.
 When playing, several levels are showcasted containing a variety of enemies(koopas, craps and flies).

-This project was implemented by **Pedro Díaz Balvin and Miguel Amiel Gil.**
+This project was implemented by **Miguel Amiel Gil and Pedro Díaz Balvin.**

 ## Implementation